 Skip to contents

 Fitting of the simulated spectrum onto the experimental one represents an important step in the analysis of EPR spectra.
 Parameters of the simulated spectrum like \(g_{\text{iso}}\); coupling constants (in MHz) \(A_{\text{iso}}\) for each group of equivalent nuclei; linewidth (either \(\Delta B_{\text{pp}}\) or \(FWHM\) depending on the lineSpecs.form argument); spectral baseline (see the baseline.correct) and finally the intensity (multiplication coefficient) are optimized by the methods listed in optim_for_EPR_fitness.
 The lineG.content corresponding parameter is the only one, which needs to be varied "manually".
-In order to control the optimization/fitting process, by similar interactive way like in EasySpin, a Shiny app and/or gganimate visualization is under development.
+In order to control the optimization/fitting process, by the similar way like in EasySpin, a Shiny app and/or gganimate visualization is under development.

 Usage